AdamGabo/Challenge-1-Git-Repository/README.md

 INTRODUCTION
 ------------
 This webpage provides users with a unique experience!
-The HTML page has all of the requried semantic HTML elements that meets accessibility standards and optimized for search engines.
+The HTML page has all of the requried semantic HTML elements that meets accessibility standards.
-Please review the code via the Chrome Dev Tools to see whats behind the curtain!
+Please review the code via the Chrome Dev Tools to see what's behind the curtain!

 BUILT-WITH
 ----------